ONSdigital/census-fwmt-events/.github/pull_request_template.md

 - link to jira ticket/feature?

 # Proposed Changes
-- Description of what changes were made
+- Describe what changes were made and why

-# Additional Info
-- How to demonstrate functionality

 # Checklist
+- [X] I've not went through the checklist
 - [ ] Tests
-- [x] Sensitive Data not being logged
+- [ ] Sensitive Data not being logged
 - [ ] Documentation Updated ( where required)

 # How it was tested
+- [X] Not tested
 - [ ] Unit tested
 - [ ] Ran the acceptance tests
 - [ ] Manually Tested

-- [ ] Not tested becase my coding skills are flawless
+# Additional Info
+- How to demonstrate functionality
+- why it's not been tested?

 # Screenshots